DaliGuerfali/fsPart0/newNoteDiagram.md

     server-->>browser: status code 302
     deactivate server

-    Note right of browser: The server sends a 302 response to the browser which is a URL redirect
+    Note right of browser: The server sends a 302 response to the browser which causes a URL redirect

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server